We may earn income from affiliate advertising links in this post.

 Next, it’s time to continue my food tour and visit the medieval city of Yvoire, so I settle in for a leisurely cruise in a sleek water taxi to head further south along the shores of Lake Geneva.

-If you enjoyed this post, subscribe to my A Taste for Travel blog to read more about where to eat, where to stay and what to do (Part 2, 3 and 4) during a Food Adventure in the French Alps, when I eat my way through Yvoire, Chamonix and Annecy, France.
+If you enjoyed this post, subscribe to my A Taste for Travel blog to read more about the top things to do in the French Alps.

 Rhône-Alpes Tourism: www.rhonealpes-tourisme.com